marycpriyanka/employee-tracker/README.md

 ## How to Contribute

 Contributions and ideas are welcome.
+We can add additional functionality to the application.
 Before submitting an issue, please take a moment to look over the contributing guidelines in https://www.contributor-covenant.org/ .
 Before submitting pull requests, ensure the following:

 - Fork the repo and create your branch from master.
 - Test your code.